 Can my family and friends meet my newborn?

-- Coronavirus is still a very real concern, especially in New York.
-We spoke with three doctors for advice on introducing your newborn to your family and friends right now.
+- We spoke with three doctors for advice on introducing your newborn to your family and friends right now.

 How will child care centers keep my kids safe when they reopen?

 When deciding whether to send your children to a day care, ultimately it comes down to what’s right for your family.
 These are the guidelines child care centers are following as they reopen in New York and ways parents can help keep their kids safe from the coronavirus as they send them back to daycare.